alvawei/smerge/README.md

 Once Smerge generates the ASTs, it checks where the conflict is located in the tree.
 If the trees are identical, then the differences are cosmetic and the conflict is a false conflict.
 False conflicts are resolved by choosing the changes from the newer branch.
 If the differences are in separate subtrees, the conflict can be resolved by performing a tree merge on the ASTs.

 If the differences occur in the same subtree, then the conflict involves overlapping structural differences.
 In this case, Smerge uses several heuristics to produce a candidate merge, but the final resolution is left up to the developer.

+## Evaluation of Tool
+Instructions on how to reproduce evaluation results can be find [here](https://github.com/alvawei/smerge/tree/master/scripts)